telboy007/overseer-monitoring/README.md

 Deployment
 ==========

-Deploys to aws lambda (via cloudformation) using Serverless.
+Deploys to aws lambda (via cloudformation) using Serverless, also as a bonus feature the deployment of the certificates lambda uses docker to compile required python libraries to ensure compatibility.
+This was "fun" to implement.

 Gotchas: Minions (helper libraries) are packaged with the lamdba deployment so will be at root level on AWS unlike when run locally, keep that in mind. :)